adzerk/apso/README.md

 // ...
 ```

-## TestKit
+## Test Kits

-Apso comes with TestKits with extra useful matchers for [specs2](https://etorreborre.github.io/specs2/).
+Apso comes with Test Kits with extra useful matchers for [specs2](https://etorreborre.github.io/specs2/).
 The following traits with extra matchers are available:

 * `CustomMatchers`: provides a matcher to check if an object is serializable and one to check if a file exists;
 * `FutureExtraMatchers`: provides extra matchers for futures and implicit conversions for awaitables;